codappix/search_core/Documentation/source/changelog/20180315-134-make-conent-fields-configurable.rst

-FEATURE 134 "Enable indexing of tt_content records of CType Header"
+Feature 134 "Enable indexing of tt_content records of CType Header"
 ===================================================================

 Before, only ``bodytext`` was used to generate content while indexing pages.